0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-example.md

       where s3 is a bucket that has been created for storing the circuits' data in one of the Amazon Simple Storage Service (Amazon S3) for specific regions across the globe.

-      The `latest.zip` folder is accessed from the s3 bucket and is output to the local `latest.zip` file.
+      The `latest.zip` folder is accessed from the s3 bucket and is the output to the local `latest.zip` file.

       Unzip the `latest.zip` folder downloaded above to the `circuits` folder in the repository: